 These are footways of a lesser importance, generally link footways for which a list will be held within the Winter Service schedule and can also be found on our gritting map.

 These routes include main pedestrian routes in major housing developments and the main access routes to sheltered housing complexes and other establishments.
-Where day centres for older people or people with special needs have been identified as having substantial pedestrian usage, these will be treated under this category.
+Day centres for older people or people with special needs which have been identified as having substantial pedestrian usage will be treated under this category.

 Treatment and times